Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 5. NSF/ANSI certification

-Not essential for everyone, but valuable if you have specific health concerns—particularly lead exposure (NSF 53)—or if you want documented proof the filter performs as claimed.
-ProOne is the clear choice if certification matters to you.
-Alexapure's claims are independently tested but not formally NSF-certified.
+Not essential for everyone, but valuable if you have a specific health concern, particularly lead exposure (NSF 53), or if you want documented proof the filter performs as claimed.
+ProOne is the clear choice here, IAPMO certified to NSF/ANSI 42 and 53.
+Alexapure publishes independent test results but holds no formal certification, and that gap matters more than the marketing suggests: a named certifier testing against a named standard is a much harder claim to make than "independently tested".

 What to Avoid